leandromet/enviroment_data_training/README.md

 # Environmental Data Training - 2022
 ## [XI SIMBIOMA - Desacelerando o Antropoceno: desafios e possibilidades na Mata Atlântica](http://www.sambio.org.br/simbioma/)
-Source for training course on environmental data analysis and processing for the XI Simbioma 2022
+Source for training course on environmental data analysis and processing for the XI Simbioma 2022.
+Each topic will have a code, data or file example, with a related video on youtube.

 ## Table of Contents: